Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/pubsub.md

 To use the PubSub destination, you'll need:

 - A Google Cloud Project with PubSub enabled
-- A PubSub Topic to which Hero Pixel can stream/sync your data
+- A PubSub Topic to which HeroPixelcan stream/sync your data
 - A Google Cloud Service Account with the `Pub/Sub Editor` role in your GCP project
 - A Service Account Key to authenticate into your Service Account